 'Diversity czar' takes heat

-.
+over remarks.
 President Obama's diversity czar at the Federal Communications Commission has spoken publicly

 of getting white media executives to "step down" in favor of minorities, prescribed policies to make liberal talk radio more